dmz44/Robotics_Assignment_1/README.md

 ### Major Change Log

-v1.1-> v1.2
+#### v1.1-> v1.2
-Instruction updated to clarify how to modify parameters for SLAM and Navigation.
+- Instruction updated to clarify how to modify parameters for SLAM and Navigation.

-Fix done to the provided NUC to support modifying parameters without sudo.
+- Fix done to the provided NUC to support modifying parameters without sudo.
-Added sudo password for NUC.
+- Added sudo password for NUC.
 Please do not abuse this privilege.

+#### v1.0-> v1.1
-v1.0-> v1.1 Styling updates
+- Styling updates
-Part 1 - Remote PC Setup
+- Part 1 - Remote PC Setup

 ---

-## Environment Setup
+# Part 1 - Environment Setup

 We need you to prepare a Ubuntu 20 PC for the course milestones and the final project.
 From now onwards, it will be called ‘Remote PC’.
 It will provide you with a simulated environment and the necessary visualization tools you need to interface with both the simulated and the physical robot.
 We highly recommend that you to use the provided NUC.
 Refer to the Appendix if you would like to use your own PC.